sclosaf/hyprlandDots/ricing.md

 ### Waybar

-- Add caffeine
 - Widget for cheatsheet
 - Script for other section copy complete widget with eww

 ### NeoVim

+- Integrate with Whichkye
-- Colors
+- Add pywall plugins
-- Lazy package manager
 - Plugins and videos for ideas
 - Shortcuts and vim motions
-- Macro

 ### Swaync